Bullying and harassment

 To discuss any issues you may be experiencing with bullying or harassment in confidence you can contact our trained bullying and harassment advisers in the department, listed below:

-NDS Bullying and Harassment Advisors
+NDS Bullying and Harassment Advisers

 For those staff members based in the Botnar Research Centre – you can contact any of the individuals above, however if you would like to speak to someone closer to home please contact the Botnar Bullying and Harassment team: